onu-ui/onu-ui/docs/guide/quick-start.md

 :::
 ## Introduction

-Onu-UI is a UI library generate by [UnoCSS](https://github.com/unocss/unocss).
+Onu-UI is a Vue.js based [UnoCSS](https://github.com/unocss/unocss) UI library that allows you to make beautiful websites.

 It includes a comprehensive collection of prebuilt components that are ready for use in production right out of the box.